lelemm/rundatsheesh/docs/peer-sdk-vms.md

   "http://127.0.0.1:3000/v1/vms/<google-vm-id>/run-ts"
 ```

-## Snapshot A Provider VM With The SDK Already Loaded
+## Snapshot A Provider VM

-After the SDK is uploaded, snapshot that VM so later provider VMs do not need the SDK uploaded again.
+Once the provider VM already contains the SDK bundle, snapshot it so future provider VMs can start from that state.

 ```bash
 curl -sS -H "X-API-Key: dev-key" \